 Do we Recommend Daily Burn?

-The lack of integration with other gadgets, as well as no diet tracking, just doesn’t give you the best experience.
+The lack of integration with other gadgets, as well as no diet and heart rate tracking, just doesn’t give you the best experience.

 What we still recommend to our clients is to use Noom for a more integrated solution.

 Even without a premium account, you’ll still have plenty to work with.
 And the diet and fitness coach that you deal with is actually a real person.

 Give it a try and then report back to us how it worked out for you.
 You can check out our Noom full review here.